garrykevin-ep/Poll-app/Readme.md

 # Poll-app
-A simple web app using django framework
+A simple polling web app using django framework